Kumon offers learning opportunities in over 50 countries and regions around the world.

 The Kumon foreign language programs set out to enable learners to develop an advanced level of reading comprehension ability.
 Using audio players, students begin by listening to and repeating basic words and sentences.
 They then move on to practicing oral reading and systematically learn about English grammar.
 After students have mastered basic grammar, they begin learning how to read and understand long passages.
 Students learn many new words and develop advanced reading comprehension ability as they go from reading simple passages to classic literature in different genres.
-As of December 2015, Kumon provides English as a foreign language programs in 11 different countries and regions.
+As of June 2020, Kumon provides English as a foreign language program in 31 different countries and regions.
 We offer French and German programs in Japan, and we also provide a Japanese program for students in other countries around the world.

 English as a foreign language program in Japan

 Japan owes its place in the global community to the advances it makes in science and technology and its international trade.
 With this in mind, Japan needs to address the great challenge of improving its citizens’ English skills.
 Advanced English skills are a prerequisite in today’s global community in order to be able to do all of the following in English: read large amounts of information in little time, write quickly and efficiently, and discuss issues using logical and persuasive arguments.

 Kumon’s English as a Foreign Language program studied in Japan has at its core a method of using English texts in conjunction with Japanese translations to enable students to build advanced reading comprehension skills.
 Those reading comprehension skills serve as a solid foundation that enables students to go on to further develop their English skills to the high level required to play an active role in today’s global society.

 With the Kumon English as a Foreign Language Program, students build the following skills: listening; oral reading; vocabulary; ability to write grammatically sound sentences and prose; and English reading comprehension ability.